Vizzuality/skytruth-30x30/README.md

 - *Data Pipelines*: Data pipelines are responsible for feeding structured data into the SQL database and layers into Mapbox.

+External services:

 - *Mapbox*: used for serving layers for the map

+- *HubSpot*: used for the contact form, see [configuration instructions](hubspot.md)

 This repository contains all the code and documentation necessary to set up and deploy the project.
 It is organised in 5 main subdirectories, with accompanying documentation inside each.